 Serve the Thandai chilled over crushed ice.
 It's not even half as good if served warm, so chilled is definitely the way to go.
 Garnish with chopped almonds, pistachios, dried rose petals, and if you especially love the person - some extra strands of saffron.

-My boyfriend mentioned one of his friends spiked Thandai at a party with vodka and it was an absolute hit!
+A close friend of mine mentioned one of his friends spiked Thandai at a party with vodka and it was an absolute hit!
 I tested this and I agree.
 A smooth, creamy vodka mixes really really well with Thandai!
-I would recommend about 0.5 – 1oz of vodka to each cup of Thandai.
+I would recommend about 0.5 - 1oz of vodka to each cup of Thandai.

 To store the thandai masala - Use an airtight mason jar to store the masala for up to a week in a cupboard, or for up to a month in the fridge.
 While all the ingredients are generally shelf stable, they are grinded into a fine powder so all the oils release.
 You'll be able to smell if the masala has gone bad.
 If you want it to keep longer - don't grind all of the ingredients at once.